alanwong626/Data-Science-Portfolio/README.md

 📈**Streamlit dashboard - A Streamlit dashboard for financial market**📉

 ![streamlist_snapshot](img/streamlist_snapshot.png)
-While I have had extensive experience using APIs to collect market data, some of my previous colleagues have less experience, so I wanted to help.
+While I have had extensive experience using APIs to collect market data, some of my previous colleagues are less familiar with the topic.
+To increase efficiency of the team, I would like to offer my expertise.
 This dashboard is built on Streamlit, and users can download market data with a click of a button and obtain quick visualizations for their reports!

 [Repo](https://github.com/alanwong626/market-monitoring)

 [Go to the website](https://share.streamlit.io/alanwong626/market-monitoring/main/app.py)

+**Project Keywords:** Power BI, Business Intelligence, Visualization, Power BI DAX Lanauage

 </br>